 Thung Nham Bird Park is a great example of eco-tourism done right.
 Located in the heart of the Trang An World Natural Heritage Complex, the massive joint UNESCO and Vietnamese “experiment” in conservation tourism, Thung Nham consists of several separate types of attractions.

 The Park is in a large valley that includes several interconnecting lakes encased by undulating limestone mountains.
-The mountains provide a wind break from the extreme winds this area sometimes experiences while the lakes provide a plentiful food and water supply, teeming with a large number of aquatic species that are part of the eco-diversity of the region.
+The mountains provide a wind break from the extreme winds this area sometimes experiences while the lakes provide plentiful food, teeming with a large number of aquatic species that are also an important part of the eco-diversity of the region.

 Getting Around

 There are a number of options for visitors to view the Park.
-Bicycle riding is a popular choice, along with treks on the well-marked walking trails.
-The path provided is a self-paced 2km long route from the central area and while shade is provided, visitors are advised to wear suitable footwear, a hat and loose clothing.
+Bicycle riding is a popular choice, along with long walks on the well-marked trails.
+The path provided is a self-paced 2km long route from the central area and while shade from the luxuriant forest is ever present, visitors are advised to wear suitable footwear, a hat and loose clothing.

 Note